soberhacker/obsidian-telegram-sync/README.md

 ## Support

-If you have any issues or feature requests, please open an issue on the [GitHub repository](https://github.com/soberhacker/obsidian-telegram-sync).
+If you have any issues or feature requests, please open an issue on the [GitHub](https://github.com/soberhacker/obsidian-telegram-sync).

 If you like this plugin and are considering donating to support continued development, use the buttons below!